 Did you know?

-- According to The Princes Responsible Network, veterans tend to have low rates of sickness absence.
-Read the network’s toolkit for further information on how employing veterans can benefit your organisation.
+- According to the Deloitte Veterans Work research, veterans tend to have low rates of sickness absence.
+Read their recent research on recognising the potential of ex-service personnel and how employing veterans can benefit your organisation.

 - A common misconception is that many veterans have post-traumatic stress disorder (PTSD), whereas actual rates are around four per cent to five per cent, which is equivalent to civilians (NHS England, 2017).